Skip to main contentDesign De Novo Antibodies

 Filtering Methods

-The authors recommend filtering by: RF2 pAE < 10 and RMSD (design vs. RF2 predicted) < 2Å
+The authors recommend filtering by: RF2 pAE < 10, RMSD (design vs. RF2 predicted) < 2Å, and optionally Rosetta ddG < -20.

 Scale

-Target Site and Hotspot Selection
+Target Site Selection